skills/introduction-to-codeql/README.md

 _Nicely done!
 You finished Step 3: Fix Security Vulnerabilites! :partying_face:_

 Way to go!
 You made it this far.
 We're almost done!
 The last step is to test out the pull request integration with CodeQL.
-In this step, we will be adding a vulnerability back into the `routes.py` file to trigger an alert for a SQL injection vulnerability.
-This is going to be the same issue we saw originally.
+In this step, we will add a vulnerability back into the `routes.py` file to trigger an alert for a SQL injection vulnerability.
+This is going to be the same issue initially saw.

-The goal here is to understand what developers experience when a new vulnerability is found.
+Our goal is to understand what developers experience when they find a new vulnerability.

+In this step, we will:
-We will edit the `routes.py` file, edit the SQL statement to make it insecure, commit that code, create a pull request to merge that insecure code into the main branch, then experience the alert inside the pull request.
+- edit the `routes.py` file.
+- change the SQL statement to make it insecure.
+- commit those changes and merge the insecure code into the main branch.
+- experience the alert inside the pull request.

 Let's get started 👍

-**What is pull request**: A pull request (PR) is a utility available in GitHub that allows new code to be reviewed before being "merged" with the main code in the repository.
-This method allows multiple people to work on the same code at the same time.
-For more information, check out the GitHub Skills course [Introduction to GitHub](https://github.com/skills/introduction-to-github)
+**What is pull request**: Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.
+This allows multiple people to work on the same code at the same time.
+For more information, check out the GitHub Skills course "[Introduction to GitHub](https://github.com/skills/introduction-to-github)" or "[About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)" from the GitHub docs.

-**What is branch**: A branch is a separate copy of the code inside our repository.
-Branches allow developers to work on a different copy of the code, separate from the main branch.
-For more information see the GitHub docs: [About branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#).
+**What is branch**: A branch is a parallel version of your repository.
+By default, your repository has one branch named main and it is considered to be the definitive branch.
+Creating additional branches allows you to copy the main branch of your repository and safely make any changes without disrupting the main project.
+For more information, see "[About branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches#)" in the GitHub docs.

 ### :keyboard: Activity 1: Edit `routes.py` and create a new pull request